-Budapest is a fascinating city in Hungary and an easy city break from Dublin and other points in Europe.
-We visited for a whirlwind few days as part of an extended Central European adventure a few years back.
-I was reminiscing about the trip (and thinking of going again now that we live in Euorpe) and thought I'd share some highlights.
+There are so many cool things to do in Budapest.
+You can easily fill 2 days exploring this fascinating city in Hungary.
+Budapest is an easy weekend city break from Dublin and other points in Europe.
+We spent 2 days in Budapest as part of an extended Central European adventure a few years back.
+I was reminiscing about the trip (and thinking of going again now that we live in Europe) and thought I'd share some highlights.

 To say I have a sweet tooth is an understatement.
 I love cake, cookie, candy, you name it!
 Budapest is an ideal place to indulge that sweet tooth with old time wood paneled cafes featuring decadent treats.
 This would be my number one reason to go back to Budapest.